Nghiauet/Nghiauet/README.md

 I'm passionate about AI/ML, constantly exploring new technologies, algorithms and libraries.
 I'm skilled in Python, TensorFlow, PyTorch, Keras and other AI/ML toolkits.
 I believe in the power of AI to solve complex problems that can make a difference in the world.

-- 🌱 I’m currently learning advanced reinforcement learning and computer vision techniques.
+- 🌱 I’m currently learning about deploy and optimization model.
 - 🤔 I’m looking for challenging AI projects and collaborations.

 ## Skills